Segmented modeling FAQ¶

 How are metric scores computed?

-DataRobot runs Autopilot (full or quick) on each segment independently, providing better accuracy.
-When modeling is complete for all child projects, absolute metrics (MASE, MAPE, MAE, MAD, and SMAPE) become available for the Combined Model and are displayed on the Leaderboard.
+DataRobot runs Autopilot (full or Quick) on each segment independently, providing better accuracy.
+When modeling is complete for all child projects, metrics become available for the Combined Model and are displayed on the Leaderboard.
 The metrics for each champion model are aggregated as a weighted sum of their metrics.
 When you change a champion model, scores are recomputed.
+Available metrics are MAD, MAE, MAPE, MASE, RMSE, RMSLE, SMAPE, and Theil’s U.